Bernadette Peters's Success and Achievements in Timeline

 In November 2018, Bernadette Peters was the honoree at the Manhattan Theatre Club 2018 Fall Benefit.

-2018: Received Brooke Astor Award
+2018: Brooke Astor Award from the Animal Medical Center

-In 2018, Bernadette Peters received the Brooke Astor Award from the Animal Medical Center for her lifelong commitment to animal welfare, including the "over 2,000 adoptions" to date at Broadway Barks events.
+In 2018, Bernadette Peters received the Brooke Astor Award from the Animal Medical Center for her lifelong commitment to animal welfare, including the over 2,000 adoptions to date at Broadway Barks events.

-2019: Recipient of the Prince Rainier III Award
+2019: Prince Rainier III Award Recipient

 In 2019, Bernadette Peters was the recipient of the Prince Rainier III Award "for her outstanding artistry and exemplary philanthropic give-back."